Our Vision

 Grazing lands cover more than 34 million acres or 10 percent of the land in nine Southeastern states, providing $4.4 billion to the economy.
 Good grazing management can improve your bottom line and protect natural resources.

-Managing Grasslands for ProfitBenefits of Membership
+Managing Grasslands for ProfitOur connections

 The SCFGLC is an affiliate of these national soil health and grazing land management organizations.